cheshire-cat-ai/vscode-extension/README.md

 - `CheshireCatAI.BaseUrl`: connection URL.
 Default to `localhost`.
 - `CheshireCatAI.Port`: connection port.
 Default to `1865`.
-- `CheshireCatAI.LanguageModel`: Language Model to use to comment the code.
-Default to `ChatGPT | gpt-3.5-turbo`.
 - `CheshireCatAI.WebsocketPath`: Language Model to use to comment the code.
 Default to `ws`.
-- `CheshireCatAI.ApiKey`: Personal API key from the Language Model vendor account.
 - `CheshireCatAI.AuthKey`: Personal key to authenticate the Cheshire Cat endpoints. **(Optional)**

-Once set your preferences, you can make them effective with `CTRL`+`Shift`+p → `Cheshire Cat AI: Restart Settings`.
+The extension automatically reads the language model settings from the Cat.
+Please, make sure your instance of the Cat is set on a [supported](#currently-available-language-models) language model, otherwise configure one in the "Settings" page.

 ### Currently available Language Models

-By now, we only support `gpt-3.5-turbo`, `text-davinci-003` from OpenAI, `command` from Cohere and `starcoder` from HugginFace Hub.
+By now, we only support `gpt-3.5-turbo`, `text-davinci-003` from OpenAI and AzureOpenAI, `command` from Cohere and `starcoder` from HugginFace Hub.

 > Tip: for the smoothest experience, we recommend using ChatGPT.